jamsyoung/vagrant-lemp/README.md

 ## TODO
-- Configure Nginx in the VM to use PHP
+- Configure PHP to work with MySQL
 - Document how to get Wordpress running